 - Time Block.
 Determine how much time everything you want to do takes and build in intentional time (and white space & “pausing” space around it too).

 - Include what you actually want to do with your time.
 You’re homeschooling.
 You can choose how to build your time.
 Ask yourself What is an Education Anyway?
 Ask yourself Why Am I Homeschooling Anyway?
 And determine what you actually want to do.

 - Give your kids eyeball to eyeball time every day.
 Why?
 Because you actually want that connection.
 Because they want that connection.
 And when you do it fully present, they’ll often surprise you that they don’t want nearly as much time as you thought they might OR they do indeed want more time than you can provide them, but you know that you can’t be everything for them, so accept that you can’t and do the next thing fully present too.

 - Include time just for you every day.
-Sometimes we resemble chickens with their heads cut off because we’re overextended.
-So find your thing and DO your thing every day, so most days you’ll do something for you.
+Sometimes we resemble chickens with their heads cut off.
+We’re overextended.
+So find your thing and DO your thing every day, so most days you’ll do something for yourself.
 Just fifteen minutes set aside JUST for you.
 (And do what you love, not what keeps the house sanitary).

 - Practice mindfulness.
-Check in with yourself throughout each day: how are you feeling?
+Check-in with yourself throughout each day: how are you feeling?
 Sit with those feelings.
-The more you connect in with yourself, the more you’ll honour what you really want to do and how you want to show up in your homeschool.
+The more you connect with yourself, the more you’ll honour what you really want to do and how you want to show up in your homeschool.